Jemrich27/alx-low_level_programming/0x01-variables_if_else_where/README.md

-variables and constants are an ideal
+Codes are basics of understanding c language